AlmostReliable/almostreliable.github.io/wikis/collection/docs/rlnt-blog/entity-gui-rendering.md

 poseStack.scale(scale, scale, scale);
 ```

-If you look closely, the Blaze is not perfectly aligned yet.
-The same problem can be seen with the Phantom.
-It's located inside the slot
-bounds, but it appears right at the bottom.
-That happens because the models of those entities extend below their bounding box, but only
-in a specific animation state.
-Since I only measure the entity once in the initial tick, and then cache the result, the measuring logic
-doesn't capture the lowest point of the model during its animation cycle.
+Looking closely, the Blaze was not perfectly aligned.
+The same problem was visible on the Phantom.
+It was located inside the slot, but it appeared at the bottom.
+The models of these entities extend below their bounding box, but only in a specific animation state.
+Since I only measured the entity once in the initial tick, the measuring logic did not capture the lowest point of the model during its animation cycle.

 |             Blaze             |             Phantom             |
 | :---------------------------: | :-----------------------------: |
 | ![](/../img/offset-blaze.png) | ![](/../img/offset-phantom.png) |

-To fix this, I needed to find a way to measure the entity in all its animation states.
-For that, I looped for 40 ticks (2 seconds) and
-called the entity measuring logic on each tick with the same measuring buffer.
-This way, the measuring buffer captures all vertex
+To measure the entities in all animation states, I looped for 40 ticks (2 seconds) and called the entity measuring logic on each tick with the same measuring buffer.
+The measuring buffer then captured all vertex positions during the animation cycle.
-positions during the animation cycle and therefore the lowest point of the model as well.

 ```java
 // ... inside cache computeIfAbsent